Double Copy in AdS3 from Minitwistor Space: Type D double Copy in topologically massive gravity

 as well as its Hodge dual

 In this case, we see that the parameter $\beta$ is just a gauge freedom since it does not contribute to the field strength.
 Meanwhile, $\alpha$ determines the behaviour deep in the bulk.

-Just as in the double copy we have that the Lie derivative of the Cotton tensor along the Lie derivative vanishes, we expect that the same property holds for the single copy for the Hodge dual of the field strength.
+Just as in the double copy, we have that the Lie derivative of the Cotton tensor along the warped Killing vector vanishes, we expect that the same property holds for the single copy for the Hodge dual of the field strength.
 It is straightforward to see from \eqref{eq:typeDstarF} that indeed

 Then, making the identification $\mu^2 = -\gamma\bar{\Lambda}$ for arbitrary $\gamma$, and using the equations of motion \eqref{eq:MCSEOM}, the single copy has a source of the form